mdsAyubi/tech-notes/css/CSS-1-Intro.md

 /* All <td>s within a <table> and all <th>s within a <table>
    Comma is not a combinator, it just allows you to target several selectors with the same CSS ruleset */ table td, table th {
-  border : 1px solid black;
+  border: 1px solid black;
   padding: 0.5em 0.5em 0.4em;
 }